Family Resource Library

-LITTLE BEAR SEES is the first book about CVI written by parents for parents.
+LITTLE BEAR SEES is the first book about CVI written by families for families.
 As you read LITTLE BEAR SEES, you will meet other families facing the many challenges that come with a diagnosis of CVI.
-This book was written for parents, but it our sincere hope that it will be shared with doctors, therapists, family, friends and all those whose lives are touched by a child with CVI.
+This book was written for families, but it our sincere hope that it will be shared with doctors, therapists, family, friends and all those whose lives are touched by a child with CVI.
 Together we can raise awareness and improve the lives of children with cortical visual impairment

 Living with a Brother or Sister with Special Needs

 Author: Donald Meyer, Vadasy Patricia